Jeve-Stobs/Jeve-Stobs/README.md

 ##### About Me

-I'm a realatively new developer but I have been interested in computers and anything mechanical fron day one.
-I work on projects for a short amound of time and then I usually move on.
-My current project is a Discord music bot [Acoustic](https://github.com/acousticly).
-I've also made some custom Elixir + Java libraries to improve websocket response time as well as cleaner sound to client devices.
+I'm a relatively new developer, but I have been interested in computers and anything mechanical from day one.
+I work on projects for a short amount of time, and then I usually move on.
+My current project is a Discord music bot, [Acoustic](https://github.com/acousticly).
+I've also made some custom Elixir + Java libraries to improve WebSocket response time & provide cleaner sound to client devices.
 <details>
   <summary>What I'm listening to.</summary>
   <a href=https://spotify-github-profile.vercel.app/api/view?uid=eszli7hrnvlnbd287ncscgu3q&redirect=true">